 - k.
-On non-movement areas vehicle operators shall yield the right of way to aircraft, emergency vehicles or equipment, and pedestrians at all times.
-On movement areas vehicle operators shall yield the right of way to aircraft, emergency vehicles or equipment, and pedestrians at all times, unless directed otherwise by ATC. - No vehicle operator may enter the movement and safety areas (includes controlled and non- controlled movement areas) unless authorized by W.K.
-Kellogg Airport Administration or the vehicle is properly escorted. - m.
-No person taxiing or towing an aircraft can enter the movement area- - Without first obtaining the permission of the W.K.
-Kellogg Airport Transportation Director, the Aircraft operator, and clearance from the ATCT to enter the movement area for taxiing or towing; - (2) Unless equipped with an operable two-way radio in communication with the ATCT; or - (3) Unless escorted by a W.K.
-Kellogg Airport Administration approved vehicle and as long as the vehicle remains under the control of the escort vehicle. - No person may operate any motor vehicle that is in such physical or mechanical condition as to endanger persons or property or that the W.K.
-Kellogg Airport Administration considers an endangerment. - o.
-No person may- - (1) Operate any vehicle that is overloaded or carrying more passengers than for which the vehicle was designed. - (2) Ride on the running board, stand up in the body of a moving vehicle, or ride on the outside of a vehicle. - (3) Ride with arms or legs protruding from the body of a vehicle with the exception of Emergency Vehicles that are designed specifically for such operations. - p.
-A vehicle guide person is required whenever the vision of the vehicle operator is restricted. - q.
+No vehicles should pass between an aircraft and passenger terminal or passenger lane when the aircraft is parked at a gate position except those vehicles servicing the aircraft.
+All other vehicles must drive to the rear of the aircraft and must pass no closer than fifty (50) feet. - I. On non-movement areas vehicle operators shall yield the right of way to aircraft, emergency vehicles or equipment, and pedestrians at all times.
+On movement areas vehicle operators shall yield the right of way to aircraft, emergency vehicles or equipment, and pedestrians at all times, unless directed otherwise by ATC. - m.
+No vehicle operator may enter the movement and safety areas (includes controlled and non- controlled movement areas) unless authorized by Battle Creek Executive Airport Administration or the vehicle is properly escorted. - n.
+No person taxiing or towing an aircraft can enter the movement area- - (1) Without first obtaining the permission of the Battle Creek Executive Airport Transportation Director, the Aircraft operator, and clearance from the ATCT to enter the movement area for taxiing or towing; - (2) Unless equipped with an operable two-way radio in communication with the ATCT; or - (3) Unless escorted by a Battle Creek Executive Airport Administration approved vehicle and as long as the vehicle remains under the control of the escort vehicle. - No person may operate any motor vehicle that is in such physical or mechanical condition as to endanger persons or property or that the Battle Creek Executive Airport Administration considers an endangerment. - p.
+No person may- - (1) Operate any vehicle that is overloaded or carrying more passengers than for which the vehicle was designed. - (2) Ride on the running board, stand up in the body of a moving vehicle, or ride on the outside of a vehicle. - (3) Ride with arms or legs protruding from the body of a vehicle with the exception of Emergency Vehicles that are designed specifically for such operations. - q.
+A vehicle guide person is required whenever the vision of the vehicle operator is restricted. - r.
 Fuel trucks may not be parked within 10 feet from other vehicles.
-NOTE: See the W.K.
-Kellogg Airport Rules and Regulations for requirements pertaining to the Storage and Maintenance of Refueling Vehicles. - r.
-Container carriers and tugs may tow no more carts, pods, or containers than are practical, under control, tracking properly, and safe. - s.
-When not serving aircraft or undertaking their intended functions, apron vehicles and equipment may be parked only in approved areas. - t.
-Vehicle operators should not operate or park vehicles under any passenger loading bridge.
+NOTE: See the Battle Creek Executive Airport Rules and Regulations for requirements pertaining to the Storage and Maintenance of Refueling Vehicles. - s.
+Container carriers and tugs may tow no more carts, pods, or containers than are practical, under control, tracking properly, and safe.

+t.
+When not serving aircraft or undertaking their intended functions, apron vehicles and equipment may be parked only in approved areas.